WILDLAND: Ethan Turpin's

 When: Thursday, February 20, 2025 at 6pm

-Where: Grove of Stone Pines in the Westmont College Formal Gardens
+Where: Grove of Pines in the Westmont College Formal Gardens (located by the Dining Commons)

-The installation is created by Ethan Turpin and Jonathan PJ Smith of The Environment Makers.
-Using multiple video projectors and mapped footage of glowing embers, Turpin and Smith make trees appear as though glowing with fire from within.
-The installation site will be a grove of pine trees scarred from the 2008 Tea Fire, located east of the Museum by the Dining Commons.
+The installation was created by Ethan Turpin and Jonathan PJ Smith of The Environment Makers.
+Using multiple video projectors and mapped footage of glowing embers, Turpin and Smith made trees appear as though glowing with fire from within.
+The installation site was a grove of pine trees scarred from the 2008 Tea Fire, located east of the Museum by the Dining Commons.

 Where: Adams Center, Westmont College